Caffeine Calculator — Safe Limit & Half-Life

 Last coffee by

-The key metric is the half-life: the time it takes for your body to eliminate half of the caffeine in your bloodstream.
-For most adults this is 5–6 hours, though it varies significantly based on genetics, liver enzyme activity (CYP1A2), medications, pregnancy, and smoking status.
+The number that matters is the half-life: the time it takes for your body to clear half the caffeine from your bloodstream.
+For most adults that's 5–6 hours, but it varies based on genetics (specifically your CYP1A2 liver enzyme), medications, pregnancy, and whether you smoke.
+A 200mg coffee at 2pm still has roughly 100mg active at 8pm.

 Caffeine Content by Drink